Michael-Sebero/SCX-CIDER/docs/cider-documentation.md

 ### From CAKE to CIDER: the philosophical shift

-The original `scx_cider` had a single governing insight: **unfairness is a feature**.
+The original `scx_cake` had a single governing insight: **unfairness is a feature**.
 A scheduler optimized for gaming should not treat a background compiler and an audio callback as equals.
 Tasks earn their tier by *behavioral evidence* — the EWMA of their actual runtime.
 Short runtimes indicate latency sensitivity; long runtimes indicate bulk work.
 Tiers encoded in vtime do the rest.

 This philosophy was correct but **context-blind**.
 CAKE knew how long tasks historically ran, but nothing about the circumstances of any specific wakeup.
 Two problems followed: